better-internet/radworks-docs/docs/getting-started.md

 ## Configuring your system

 ### Setting up Git
-To create and publish projects to the Radicle network, you must make sure your commits are associated with a username in Git.
+To create and publish projects to the network, you must make sure your commits are associated with a username in Git.

 You can do so by running the following command: